mtracy01/hack_the_planet/README.md

 **B) ROAD SCOUT**
    - Display *GOOGLE MAP* on mobile lock screen with *CYANOGEN*
-   - Overlay weather and road conditions on *GOOGLE MAP*
+   - Show weather icons and road conditions on *GOOGLE MAP*
    - Indicate nearby tourist hotspots on *GOOGLE MAP*
    - Signal upcoming road conditions with vibrating *PEBBLE WATCH* alerts
    - Display locations and statuses of other users